jja42/MacroTrace/README.md

 ## Motivation

 I wanted to make something simple to use but with a lot of possibility.
 What better way than to let the community decide what a project can do?
-Macrotrace keeps things straightforward with a clean command line interface and maximizes performance with an optimized C codebase.
+MacroTrace keeps things straightforward with a clean command line interface and maximizes performance with an optimized C codebase.
 No Installation.
 No tweaks.
 Open, record and playback.
 Easy to import new files and export them for others to use.

 ---